Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Best for: Investors validating startup traction before meetings, marketers benchmarking competitors, and analysts sizing total addressable markets.

 vs. Crunchbase: Completely different data type — SimilarWeb shows digital performance, Crunchbase shows company and funding info.
-I combine both for due diligence: SimilarWeb to validate traction claims, Crunchbase for funding and investor context.
+I combine both for due diligence: SimilarWeb to validate traction claims, Crunchbase for funding context.

 Lusha provides 280M+ verified B2B contacts with GDPR/CCPA compliance and a free tier, making it the simplest option for quick contact lookups.